KxSystems/docs/docs/wp/data-visualization/index.md

 to be adjusted accordingly.

-For example, in the user-defined `Calculation1` logic below, the quantity field will be divided by a different amount depending on the chosen Category value.
+For example, in the user-defined `Calculation1` logic below, the quantity field is divided by a different amount depending on the chosen Category value.

 ![](img/image12.png)